 Luxor Temple by Night: The legendary palace of the festival of Opet to commemorate the pharaohs’ powers of divinity was built in 1400 BC under the reign of Amenhotep III and finished by Ramses II.
 Only the celestial moon of the night could unveil its beauty and enigmatic past.

 On the way back, spend the night on the boat.
 Lunch and dinner are the meals.

-The ancient rulers of the New Kingdom (1570–1070 BC) sought to immortalize their names and pass into the afterlife, therefore 20 royal tombs in the Valley of the Kings, including those of Rameses VI, Amenhotep I, Seti I, Tutankhamun, and others, were built near to their corpses.
+The Kings’ Valley: The ancient rulers of the New Kingdom (1570–1070 BC) sought to immortalize their names and pass them into the afterlife, therefore 20 royal tombs in the Valley of the Kings, including those of Rameses VI, Amenhotep I, Seti I, Tutankhamun, and others, were built near to their corpses.

-The Hatshepsut temple, which highlights the significance of Queen Hatshepsut, is one of the captivating examples of ancient Egyptian architecture (1507-1458 BC).
+Temple of Hatshepsut: The Hatshepsut Temple, which highlights the significance of Queen Hatshepsut, is one of the captivating examples of ancient Egyptian architecture (1507-1458 BC).
 The temple’s design, which was built in the New Kingdom’s classical architectural style, is a work of beauty.

 After returning to the cruise ship, you will have a beautiful lunch on board before setting sail for the night.
 Breakfast, lunch, and dinner are the meals.